ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

 **EIP 3668** allows for offchain (including Layer 2/L2) lookups of data in a way that is transparent to clients and provides contract authors to implement whatever validation is necessary; in many cases, this can be provided without any additional trust assumptions over and above those required if data is stored onchain.

 **ENSIP 10** is a general way to resolve wildcard (eg: *.foo.eth) on L1.
-Issuing subdomains and moving the resolution of the parent name offchain allows dapps to create subdomains offchain and eliminates the high gas fee on L1.
+Issuing subdomains and moving the resolution of the parent name offchain allows dapps to create subdomains offchain yet make it accessible through L1.

 **ENSIP 11** allows a single name to hold different addresses across multiple EVM compatible chains.
 Contract addresses can use these EVM chain addresses so that clients can choose appropriate addresses on different chains.

-## Dapps and wallets supporting Layer 2/ offchain data resolution.
+## Steps required for Dapps and wallets to support offchain data lookup.

 If your dapps or wallets use one of those libraries, the EIP 3668 and ENSIP 10 support will be built in, so simply update the library when ready.